 Part 4 – Picking up our China Visa

 Easy too.
 We returned to the embassy on Monday afternoon, could walk right in, got our China visa, and celebrated with champagne.

 Read More: Hiking the Great Wall Away From the Crowds

 I hope this helps.
 If you have questions, let us know in the comment section below.
 We’ll do our best to answer.

-Edited to Add September, 16: So now you think how ‘it’ works, right?
-So did we but yesterday we met a French couple who recently had a different experience.
+Edited to Add September, 16: So now you think how the China visa application works, right?
+So did we but yesterday we met a French couple who recently had a different experience in getting their China visa.
 There were two lines, one for Mongolians (90 tickets) and one for non-Mongolians (10 tickets) and lists circulating among the non-Mongolians to prevent having to camp in front of the entrance.
-Read Tiphaine and Nicolas’ experience here.
-It shows, if anything, that procedures can change on a whim.

 Sign up for our Newsletter

 Sign up for our newsletter and receive an occasional email with news, updates, and the best bits from the blog.

 No spam, rare enough so as not to annoy, and easy to unsubscribe from.

 Inspired?
 Pin it to your Pinterest Travel Boards